 - Cocoa Powder: I use Hershey’s 100% cacao natural unsweetened powder.
 This adds the rich chocolate flavor.

-- Almond Butter: mix well before adding.
+- Almond Butter: mix well before adding so it is an even consistency.

 - Vanilla Extract: adds flavor to the brownie batter.